Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Abstract

 \section{Abstract}

 Machine learning models for camera-based physiological measurement can have weak generalization due to a lack of representative training data.
 Body motion is one of the most significant sources of noise when attempting to recover the subtle cardiac pulse from a video.
-We explore motion transfer as a form of data augmentation to introduce motion variation while preserving physiological changes.
-We adapt a neural video synthesis approach to augment videos for the task of remote photoplethysmography (PPG) and study the effects of motion augmentation with respect to 1) the magnitude and 2) the type of motion.
-After training on motion-augmented versions of publicly available datasets, the presented inter-dataset results on five benchmark datasets show improvements of up to 75\% over existing state-of-the-art results.
-Our findings illustrate the utility of motion transfer as a data augmentation technique for improving the generalization of models for camera-based physiological sensing.
-We release our code and pre-trained models for using motion transfer as a data augmentation technique on our project page: \url{https://motion-matters.github.io/}
+We explore motion transfer as a form of data augmentation to introduce motion variation while preserving physiological changes of interest.
+We adapt a neural video synthesis approach to augment videos for the task of remote photoplethysmography (rPPG) and study the effects of motion augmentation with respect to 1) the magnitude and 2) the type of motion.
+After training on motion-augmented versions of publicly available datasets, we demonstrate a 47\% improvement over existing inter-dataset results using various state-of-the-art methods on the PURE dataset.
+We also present inter-dataset results on five benchmark datasets to show improvements of up to 79\% using TS-CAN, a neural rPPG estimation method.
+Our findings illustrate the usefulness of motion transfer as a data augmentation technique for improving the generalization of models for camera-based physiological sensing.
+We release our code for using motion transfer as a data augmentation technique on three publicly available datasets, UBFC-rPPG, PURE, and SCAMPS, and models pre-trained on motion-augmented data here: \url{https://motion-matters.github.io/}